Master of Science in Biomedical Sciences

 For additional student achievement information, click here

 Federal Loans are available.
-Larkin U Financial Services will assist students with applying for federal and private student loans.
+Larkin U Financial Aid and Access will assist students with applying for federal and private student loans.

-A listing of private loan vendors is located on the Financial Services web page.
+A listing of private loan vendors is located on the Financial Aid and Access web page.
 Please note, private student loans approval is largely based on credit score.
 Apply early in case you need to address credit score.

 Accepted applicants will be required to pay a $250. non-refundable Matriculation Fee/Deposit to reserve a seat in the class.
 Applicants will be notified of due date upon receipt of admissions letter.
 The deposit will be credited towards your Fall tuition.